 3. Dismissal from the University

 Students are obligated to comply with the course requirements as set by the instructor.
-The instructor will report to the Chief Academic Officer any acts of academic dishonesty committed by a student who will then be required to see the Chief Academic Officer for counseling.
+The instructor will report to the Chief Academic Officer any acts of academic dishonesty committed by a student who will then be required to see the Chief Academic Officer for advising.
 In case the student continues his/her dishonest conduct, a hearing will be convened with the student, the instructor will report the incident to the Chief Academic Officer and President.
 A recommendation in writing with the reasons supporting the action will be provided to the student.
 A decision to expel, suspend, or give a less severe disciplinary action to the student will be made by the Chief Academic Officer, and students have the right to appeal.

 CTSB places great emphasis on putting the educational experience of its students as the first priority of its administration, faculty, and staff.
 CTSB seeks to continuously improve the educational experience of its students, including the quality of academics, learning resources, and Student Services.
 Students have the opportunity to provide feedback at the end of each quarter through surveys and questionnaires.
 In addition, students have the opportunity to file a complaint or grievance, or otherwise, dispute or appeal a decision made by the school by personally filing a Student Complaint Form or undergoing an interview, and following a formal procedure.
 It is recommended that the student first resolve the issue with the parties involved prior to filing a formal complaint.
 Complaints can either be for academic or non-academic reasons. \